Your journey is not a straight line. And that is okay.

 Do I need a diagnosis to apply for an EHCP?

 No. The Children and Families Act 2014 does not require a diagnosis.
 You need evidence of needs and that SEN Support isn't working.
-The LA may tell you otherwise — they're wrong.
+The LA may tell you otherwise — they are wrong, and that position is unlawful.

 Yes.
-You can apply directly to the LA yourself.
-It's easier with school support, but you don't need their permission.
-Just document that you asked for their input.
+You can apply directly to the LA.
+It is easier with school cooperation, but you do not need their permission or their support to make the request.

 What if the LA misses the 6-week deadline?

-Chase them in writing immediately.
-State the date you applied and that they've breached the statutory deadline.
-If no response within 48 hours, submit a formal complaint to the Director of Children's Services and consider legal action.
+Chase immediately in writing.
+State the date you applied and that they have breached the statutory deadline under Section 36(9) of the Children and Families Act 2014.
+If no response within 48 hours, submit a formal complaint to the Director of Children's Services.

 What is Section F and why does it matter?

-Section F lists the provision your child will receive (who, what, how often, by whom).
-This is legally binding.
-Vague language like "access to TA support" is useless.
-Demand specific, quantified provision: "20 hours per week 1:1 TA support from specialist TA with ASD training."
+Section F lists the provision your child will receive — who delivers it, what it is, how often, and by whom.
+This section is legally binding.
+Vague language like "access to TA support" is effectively unenforceable.
+Demand specific, quantified provision.

 What if my child is on a reduced timetable?